 Which pesticides are most persistent?

-Organochlorine pesticides, which include more than five chlorine atoms in per molecule, are among the most persistent pesticides in the environment, according to Table 7.1.
+Organochlorine pesticides, which include more than five chlorine atoms in per molecule, are among the most persistent pesticides in the environment.

 Is PVC a persistent toxic substance?